donokuda/asphalt/README.md

 This will generate a folder structure of partialized Scss files.

+If you prefer the indented sass syntax, you can run

+    $ asphalt init --sass

 That's it!
 Run `sass -w main.scss` to compile your sass files!